 There is no need to fear inpatient treatment.
 Most facilities are quite welcoming and feel very much like home.
 There are warm meals, comfortable accommodations, and friendly staff members who understand the challenges people face during the recovery process.
-Patients are there by free will and the encouragement of loved ones — there are no locks on the doors.
+Patients are there by free-will and the encouragement of loved ones — not locks on the doors.

 During inpatient alcohol treatment, clients have the opportunity to spend more time on inner reflection, build relationships with other people who are recovering from alcoholism, and learn new tools for transitioning to a successful life of sobriety.
 With round-the-clock care, non-stop accountability, and total sequestration from ‘real life’, inpatient program participants have everything they need to pursue what matters most – recovery.

 Turning Point – Franklin

 More than 20,000 people have been treated for chemical dependency since Turning Point opened in 1997.
 It is comprised of two campuses separated by gender to facilitate open discussions pertaining specifically to men and women.
 Turning Point offers a detoxification program, as well as a short-term and long-term residential recovery program.
 Treatment includes group therapy, individual therapy, educational classes, anger management, relapse prevention, and transport to community Alcoholics Anonymous meetings throughout the week.
 Weekend family visitations are permitted for clients staying at Turning Point.